 All data used to create the information presented on the HIT jurisdiction dashboard pages as a Excel file for easy download.
 Compiled by the Urban Institute.

 Need a brief overview?
-Check out the Executive Summary for background on the tool, what’s new in the 2022 release, and highlights on the progress our region has made on the affordable housing challenge.
+Check out the Executive Summary for background on the tool, what’s new, and highlights on the progress our region has made on the affordable housing challenge.

 Email Your Elected